Beam Energy Measurement using a Bayesian Approach with the Stacked Foil Method: Conclusion and Outlook

 For this reason, the stacked foil method may also serve as an independent verification of the current-on-target in configurations where, for example, the use of a Faraday cup is not feasible.
 In the Bayesian framework, the integrated current on target $Q$ is treated as a free parameter - just like the beam energy $E_0$ - and can therefore be compared to a direct current measurement for consistency.

-To minimise the workload needed to characterize the beam energy with the described stacked foil technique, in addition to decreasing the sample size, one could also consider changing the foil thickness.
+To minimise the workload needed to characterise the beam energy with the described stacked foil technique, in addition to decreasing the sample size, one could also consider changing the foil thickness.
 With thicker foils, a wider energy range of the cross-section could be covered while using fewer foils.
 Even a varying foil thickness is conceivable; for example, the steep region of the cross-section can be covered with thin foils, while the flat region can be covered with a few thicker foils.
-The thickness of the foils should not directly impact the uncertainty of the method, and an optimum between foil thicknesses and the amount of foils could be found.
-The only thing to avoid is making foils so thick that gamma self-absorption becomes significant in the HPGe activity measurements.
+A sufficient number of data points has to be ensured, in particular in the energy regions with steep cross-section gradients.
+Furthermore, when increasing the thickness of the foils it is important not to violate the basic assumptions of the method, i.e.\ negligible change of the fluence (Equation \eqref{eq:A_layer_2} is valid) and negligible self-absorption for the HPGe activity measurements.
 The optimal combination of foil thickness and number of layers can therefore be tailored to further improve the effectiveness of the method.
 However, the most suitable choice depends on the specific requirements of the individual measurement (e.g. energy range, available irradiation time, detector sensitivity) and cannot be universally prescribed for the stacked foil method in general.